jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 The hut was even more packed than the day before, people were taking turns for sleeping!
 It was nice to have some company for dinner and I think our hosts were impressed that we had been on such a long trip.

 Next day we got back to town and entered the data into the survey.
-We had surveyed 245m of cave and added just over 100m to the depth of M2.
+We had surveyed 245 m of cave and added just over 100 m to the depth of M2.
 We had walked for 4 hrs in the snow and caved for 17 Â½ hours.
 We ate approximately 1500 calories and consumed several thousand more.
 We moved at an average speed of 3 meters per minute.